nicholaswunz/BPA-cost-of-growth/README.md

 This repository contains data needed to reproduce the article:

-**Wu N. C., Rubin A. M., & Seebacher, F.** (In review) Endocrine disruption from plastic pollution and warming interact to increase the energetic cost of growth in a fish *Journal*, **Proceedings of the Royal Society B**.
+**Wu N. C., Rubin A. M., & Seebacher, F.** (In review) Endocrine disruption from plastic pollution and warming interact to increase the energetic cost of growth in a fish. *Proceedings of the Royal Society B*,

 **Raw data**
 - meta data raw.csv    - Meta-data used for the meta-analysis.